rhymeyang/Se/docs/308B/Chapter05.md

 **Figure 5-2** A CPU that is plugged into a computer circuit board (Image courtesy of Fir0002/Flagstaffotos)

-- **CPU Architectures**
-  - A number of architectures dominate the design of CPUs.
+- **CPU Architectures**<br/>A number of architectures dominate the design of CPUs.
 Two primary architectures that are widely used commercially are
-    - **CISC (complex instruction set computer)**
-      - This CPU design has a comprehensive instruction set, and many instructions can be performed in a single cycle.
+  - **CISC (complex instruction set computer)**<br/>This CPU design has a comprehensive instruction set, and many instructions can be performed in a single cycle.
 This design philosophy claims superior performance over RISC.
 Well-known CISC CPUs include Intel x86, VAX, PDP-11, Motorola 68000, and System/360.
-    - **RISC (reduced instruction set computer)**
-      - This CPU design uses a smaller instruction set (meaning fewer instructions in its “vocabulary”), with the idea that a small instruction set will lead to a simpler microprocessor design and better computer performance.
+  - **RISC (reduced instruction set computer)**<br/>This CPU design uses a smaller instruction set (meaning fewer instructions in its “vocabulary”), with the idea that a small instruction set will lead to a simpler microprocessor design and better computer performance.
 Well-known RISC CPUs include Alpha, MIPS, PowerPC, and SPARC.
 Few of these are produced today, but they are still found in some environments.

 Another aspect of CPUs that is often discussed is the power requirements.
 Typically, the CPUs that are used for laptop computers and mobile devices are known as low-power CPUs, while other CPUs are used in desktop, server, and mainframe systems, where performance and speed are more important considerations than power consumption.

-- **Computer CPU Architectures**
-  - Early computers had a single CPU.
+- **Computer CPU Architectures**<br/>Early computers had a single CPU.
 However, it became clear that many computing tasks could be performed more efficiently if computers had more than one CPU to perform them.
 Some of the ways that computers have implemented CPUs are
-    - **Single CPU** In this design, the computer has a single CPU.
+  - **Single CPU** <br/>In this design, the computer has a single CPU.
 This simplest design is still prevalent, particularly among small servers and personal computers.
-    - **Multiple CPUs**
-      - A computer design can accommodate multiple CPUs, from as few as 2 to as many as 128 or more.
+  - **Multiple CPUs**<br/>A computer design can accommodate multiple CPUs, from as few as 2 to as many as 128 or more.
 There are two designs for multi-CPU computers: symmetric and asymmetric.
 In the symmetric design, all CPUs are equal in terms of how the overall computer’s architecture uses them.
 In the asymmetric design, one CPU is the “master.”
 Virtually all multi-CPU computers made today are symmetric.
-    - **Multicore CPUs**
-      - A change in the design of CPUs themselves has led to multicore CPUs, in which two or more central processors occupy a single CPU chip.
+  - **Multicore CPUs**<br/>A change in the design of CPUs themselves has led to multicore CPUs, in which two or more central processors occupy a single CPU chip.
 The benefit of multicore design is the ability for software code to be executed in parallel, leading to improved performance.
 Many newer servers and personal computers are equipped with multicore CPUs, and some are equipped with multiple multicore CPUs.

 ##### Bus